 Licensed psychologists who specialize in a particular area of psychology, such as clinical neuropsychology, clinical psychology, cognitive and behavioral psychology, or counseling psychology, may also choose to earn professional certification.
 Certification is offered by several different professional agencies, such as the American Board of Professional Psychology, which issues credentials in many different areas.
 Although board certification is voluntary and not legally required for most specializations, many employers prefer hiring candidates with these credentials.
 Board-certified professionals are held accountable for their experience and knowledge, as candidates must fulfill extensive education, work experience, and continuing education requirements to earn these marks.
 Psychologists who have a specialized certificate will find it easier to market themselves to clients, and they will become part of ABPP's database of certified professionals.

 Before beginning a specific educational or career path, it is recommended that students investigate the requirements for psychology practice in their particular state.
 The Association of State and Provincial Psychology Boards provides helpful information about licensure and psychology education that an aspiring psychologist in the United States needs to know, as well as information for consumers who utilize the services of licensed psychologists.
-It is especially helpful for people who are still in school because there is information about which schools are accredited and the scores people earn on psychology licensing examinations, based on the school where they earned their doctoral degree.
+It is especially helpful for people who are still in school because there is information about which schools are accredited and the scores earned on licensing examinations by graduates of different doctoral degree programs.
 People who are already licensed will find resources to help them complete required continuing education hours.